sureshrajasun/NextBiggestNumberOfAllDigits/README.md

-    Please enter a number to find it's next biggest number of it's digits : rhrt ' rhrt ' is not a number, Please try again with a number.
+    Please enter a number to find it's next biggest number of it's digits : rhrt 'rhrt' is not a number, Please try again with a number.

     Please enter a number to find it's next biggest number of it's digits : 76543